-Benefits Can tailor questions to specific points of interest Can target a representative sample Challenges Relying on self-reported information Response rate &amp; representativeness of sample Suitability across the Supply Chain This approach could be used to assess uptake for any type of enterprise Sampling and Reliability Challenges to be available To make a stratified sample, information also needs to be available about characteristics of concern

-If this study were repeated with different target groups (e countries or sectors), differences in the quality and cover initial lists of enterprises may affect the results Enterprises which respond may be the ones that are doin related to due diligence.
-Information would be self-reported by enterprises, which a reliability challenge One way to overcome potential inaccuracies is to asl respondents to provide additional information about th practices as opposed to giving yes or no answers (e.g describing a practice or listing stakeholders consulted or However, this can also decrease the response rate Coverage vs Depth This approach allows for widespread coverage that is representative of a population The survey could be longer and have more depth but like response rates or shorter with less depth but potentially higher response rates Data Uses & Opportunities Data could identify patterns in characteristics of enterprises and forms of adoption of due diligence practices (e.g. comparing enterprise size and practices or combinations of practices that tend to be adopted together) Countries could target their policies to where national enterprises showed deficiencies Other actors seeking to make interventions, such as NGOs or consultancy firms could also focus their efforts on promoting the adoption of practices which had the lowest adoption rates
+Benefits Can tailor questions to specific points of interest Can target a representative sample Challangaa Relying on self-reported information Challenges Response rate & representativeness of sample Suitability across the Supply Chain This approach could be used to assess uptake for any type of enterprise Sampling and Reliability Challenges To develop a sampling methodology a list of enterprises would need to be available To make a stratified sample, information also needs to be available about characteristics of concern If this study were repeated with different target groups (e.g. countries or sectors), differences in the quality and coverage of the initial lists of enterprises may affect the results Enterprises which respond may be the ones that are doing the most related to due diligence.
+Information would be self-reported by enterprises, which can create a reliability challenge One way to overcome potential inaccuracies is to ask respondents to provide additional information about their practices as opposed to giving yes or no answers (e.g. describing a practice or listing stakeholders consulted) However, this can also decrease the response rate Coverage vs Depth This approach allows for widespread coverage that is representative of a population The survey could be longer and have more depth but likely lower response rates or shorter with less depth but potentially higher response rates Data Uses & Opportunities Data could identify patterns in characteristics of enterprises and forms of adoption of due diligence practices (e.g. comparing enterprise size and practices or combinations of practices that tend to be adopted together) Countries could target their policies to where national enterprises showed deficiencies Other actors seeking to make interventions, such as NGOs or consultancy firms could also focus their efforts on promoting the adoption of practices which had the lowest adoption rates